If you are an internet marketer whose income relies on lead generation, then you know what kind of a pain in the a** form abandonment is.

 Use Live In-Line Field Validation

-You might have been into a similar situation before.
-You fill a form and click the submit button and get an error because of wrong or missing entry.
+You might have been in a similar situation before.
+You fill a form and click the submit button and get an error because of the wrong or missing entry.

 That's the primary cause of most of the form abandonments.
 Users get irritated and immediately leave.

 Why wouldn't they?
 It took some time for them to fill up your form, and now it is giving them an error at the end.

 You're not wrong, on the other hand since the user missed a required field or filled the incorrect data.
 So, what's the solution?

 Just suppose you are filling up a form and see something like this: